As of summer 2019, this book is no longer in print.

 Although we had homeschooled since birth, I'd never intended to be a permanent "homeschool mom," and I really wanted to maintain some semblance of a professional career.
 Around the same time, I also took on the responsibility of overseeing care for my own elderly, disabled parent.
 I wondered: Can anyone realistically homeschool, work, and be a caregiver at once?
 And can she do it while maintaining any sense of self?

-With time, practice, and extensive research for my book, I discovered not only that one can work and homeschool but that lots of parents have done so successfully.
+With time, practice, and extensive research for my 2013 How to Work and Homeschool book (now out of print), I discovered not only that one can work and homeschool but that lots of parents have done so successfully.
 Many of them have even discovered at the experience provides them with a tremendous opportunity for valuable personal growth.
 Some, even after a hiatus from the working world, have returned to it as better employees, freelancers, and managers.
 Still others maintain rigorous caregiving and/or volunteer schedules alongside homeschooling.

 Today I'm committed to sharing practical, proven success strategies with other parents.